Karan2310/FotoFolio/README.md

 2. **Upload Images**: Upload your images, providing titles and optional descriptions.
 3. **Gallery View**: Browse your image collection in a visually appealing gallery.
 4. **Track Views**: Monitor the number of views for each of your uploaded images.
+5. **Download Images**: Download your uploaded images for offline use or sharing with others.
-5. **Delete Images**: Remove unwanted images from your gallery as needed.
+6. **Delete Images**: Remove unwanted images from your gallery as needed.

 ## Technologies